ffont/push2-python/README.md

 Utils to interface with [Ableton's Push 2](https://www.ableton.com/en/push/) from Python.

-These utils follow Ableton's [Push 2 MIDI and Display Interface Manual](https://github.com/Ableton/push-interface/blob/master/doc/AbletonPush2MIDIDisplayInterface.asc) to comunicating with Push 2.
-I recommend reading this before using this tools.
+These utils follow Ableton's [Push 2 MIDI and Display Interface Manual](https://github.com/Ableton/push-interface/blob/master/doc/AbletonPush2MIDIDisplayInterface.asc) for comunicating with Push 2.
+I recommend reading Ableton's manual before using this tools.

-So far I only implemented some utils to **use the display** and some utils for **basic interaction with pads, buttons, encoders and the touchstrip**.
-More detailed interaction with each of these elements has not yet been implemented.
+So far I only implemented some utils to **interface with the display** and some utils for **basic interaction with pads, buttons, encoders and the touchstrip**.
+More detailed interaction with each of these elements (e.g. changing color palettes, true support for led blinking) has not been implemented.
 Contributions are welcome :)

-**NOTE**: I only testd the package in Python 3.
+I only testd the package in Python 3.
 Some things will not work on Python 2 but it should be easy to port.

 ## Install